news11/survELtest/README.md

 - `intELtest` the integrated EL test
 - `supELtest` the maximally selected EL test
 - `ptwiseELtest` the pointwise EL testing
-- `nocrossings` the test that excludes the possibility of crossings or alternative order- ings
+- `nocrossings` the test that excludes the possibility of crossings or alternative orderings

 ## Installation
 ``` r